McOmghall/autotroll/README.md

 #Autotroll
-A ruby module that sets up sentiment analysis to troll twitter accounts.
+A ruby module that sets up sentiment analysis and semantic extraction from multiple web sources combining them in a neo4j database.

 ####Disclaimers